Carbon-for-Developers/carbon-sdks/java/docs/FilesApi.md

     Boolean parsePdfTablesWithOcr = false; // Whether to use rich table parsing when `use_ocr` is enabled.
     Boolean detectAudioLanguage = false; // Whether to automatically detect the language of the uploaded audio file.
     FileContentTypesNullable mediaType = FileContentTypesNullable.fromValue("TEXT"); // The media type of the file.
-If not provided, it will be inferred from the file extension. try {
+If not provided, it will be inferred from the file extension.
+    Boolean splitRows = false; // Whether to split tabular rows into chunks.
+Currently only valid for CSV, TSV, and XLSX files. try {
       UserFile result = client
               .files